Wahroonga (East) - Warrawee

 Wahroonga (East) - Warrawee demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
-This includes 10.7% in secondary education, 10.2% in primary education, and 8.2% pursuing tertiary education.
-The area has 13 schools serving 7,339 students and demonstrates exceptional educational performance with an ICSEA score of 1154.
-There are 8 primary, 1 secondary, and 4 K-12 schools in the area.
-It functions as an education hub with 40.2 school places per 100 residents, significantly above the regional average of 20.6, attracting students from surrounding communities.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high, with 33.5% of residents currently enrolled in formal education: 10.7% in secondary, 10.2% in primary, and 8.2% in tertiary education.
+The area has 13 schools serving 7,339 students, with an ICSEA score of 1154, indicating high advantage.
+There are 8 primary, 1 secondary, and 4 K-12 schools.
+Wahroonga (East) - Warrawee functions as an education hub with 40.2 school places per 100 residents, significantly above the regional average of 20.6.
+Note: for schools showing 'n/a' in enrolments, refer to parent campus.

 Frequently Asked Questions - Education